ibm-cloud-docs/ContinuousDelivery/deliverypipeline_extension.md

 6. Repeat these steps to send Slack notifications for other stages that include IBM Container Service, IBM Security Analyzer, and IBM Globalization jobs.

 The build notification that is displayed in Slack includes a link to the project and sometimes to the project's dashboard.
-For a Slack user to open these links, the user must be registered with Bluemix and be a member of the project that the pipeline is configured in.
+For a Slack user to open these links, the user must be registered with {{site.data.keyword.Bluemix_notm}} and be a member of the organization that the pipeline is configured in.

 ## Creating HipChat notifications for builds in the pipeline
 {: #deliverypipeline_hipchat}